-If you wish to vote in person at the Meeting, do not complete or return the proxy form, but simply attend the Meeting where your vote will be taken and counted.
+If you wish to vote in person at the Meeting, simply attend the Meeting where your vote will be taken and counted.
 Registered shareholders who attend in person need to register with EnCana's transfer agent, CIBC Mellon Trust Company ("CIBC Mellon"), upon arriving at the Meeting at the table identified as "Shareholder Registration".